louis-parent/tool-box/README.md

 ### Socket
 The sockets classes are a binding of the C socket functions from unistd, so it's only working on unix system.

+### ChildProcess
+This virtual class allows to simply create child with fork restricted to the class.

+### Semaphore
+This class represents a single semaphore with the basic actions as methods.

 ## C
 ### Format IO
 This files provide a simple way to format and customize text sent to the standard output with color or style.

 ### UniTest
 This files provide a simple set of function to make unit tests in C with equality functions, test function and test set functions.

+### Fork
+This file provide a single utility function to easily do fork and restrict child to a function.

+### Semaphore
+This files provide utility functions to simplify single semaphore management.

 ## Java
 ### Nullable